 2020 Danish F4, Padborg Park race two

-Doing something normally only seen in single-seater racing at a club level, Wulf entered Danish F4 last year as a total privateer and remarkably was on the podium in just his second race.
+Doing something normally only seen in single-seater racing at a club level, Wulf entered Danish F4 in 2020 as a total privateer and remarkably was on the podium in just his second race.

 The technical support had improved by the end of the season, so much so that he was essentially under FSP’s banner, but his win under pressure from Noda at Padborg Park did come as a privateer.
-He is now an FSP driver in the series, and sits third in the standings after three rounds with 99 points – the exact same amount he scored in the three-round 2020 season.
+He then became an FSP driver for 2021, and was third in the standings after three rounds with 99 points – the exact same amount he scored in the three-round 2020 season.

 Andres Perez de Lara MEXICO 14 years, 8 months & 12 days